lionel-panhaleux/ror/README.md

 and the process is repeated until all Factions have had an opportunity to vote or abstain.

 Each Senator in Rome controls votes equal to his Oratory plus the number of Knights he controls.
 However, he may temporarily increase his votes for any proposal by buying them.
-For each Talent he pays out of his Personal Treasury he receives 1 extra vote for that round of voting.
+For each Talent he pays out of his Faction Treasury he receives 1 extra vote for that round of voting.
 These Talents are paid out when the Senator’s votes are called upon.
 All the Senators in a Faction need not vote alike.
 Once a Senator declares his vote, he may not change it.
 A simple majority (> 50%) of votes cast is required to pass any measure.